-If you're seriously looking for a guided fishing trip, please continue reading ...
+If you're seriously looking for a guided fishing trip on the Columbia River, please continue reading ... you can also call us at 503-501-2424.

 On this page we are going to give you some of our hard earned perspective on what you should and shouldn't be looking for when comparing fishing guide services.